Zplusdragon/PLIP/README.md

 <div align="center"><img src="assets/abstract.png" width="600"></div>

 ## SYNTH-PEDES
+SYNTH-PEDES is by far the largest person dataset with textual descriptions without any human annotation effort.
+Every person image has 2 or 3 different descriptions.
 The dataset will be released soon.
 <div align="center"><img src="assets/SYNTH-PEDES.png" width="900"></div>

 ## Models
 We utilize MResNet50 and Bert as our encoders.
-After pre-training, we evaluate the performance on text-based person Re-ID task.
+After pre-training, we evaluate the performance on three downstream tasks.
+The checkpoints will be released soon.

 ### Evaluate on CUHK-PEDES dataset (text Re-ID R@1/R@10)
 | Pre-train | CMPM/C | SSAN | LGUR |